dirkpetersen/dptests/aider/README.md

 # Use Aider.chat with AWS Bedrock

-[Aider.chat](https://aider.chat/) is an AI based pair programmer that codes for you.
+[Aider.chat](https://aider.chat/) is an AI based pair programmer that can write (almost) all your code for you.
 It works very well with [AWS Bedrock](https://aws.amazon.com/bedrock) and can run in the terminal Window of VS Code

 ## Prepare AWS profile for Bedrock

-If you don't have setup AWS yet, you need to get AWS credentials from your AWS Admin, ideally for a dedicated IAM user that only has AWSBedrockFullAccess permissions.
-Then create a new AWS profile just for Bedrock.
+If you have not setup AWS yet, you need to get AWS credentials from your AWS Admin, ideally ask for a dedicated IAM user that only has AWSBedrockFullAccess permissions.
+Once you get your `access key` and `secret key` credentials for your IAM user create a new AWS profile just for Bedrock.

 Run the `aws` command in your Terminal on Linux/Mac or Powershell in Windows.
 If the `aws` command is not there, install it as [documented here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)